yl2811-cmd/Showheel/wwwroot/story-engl.md

 When they returned, Anna helped him down the deck.
 His hand was much lighter than the one she had placed on her shoulder during her first flight.
 After that day, he never said "go up and take a look" again.
 Anna would occasionally think of it—every time she thought of it, it was in the workshop, at a moment when Edmund's judgment was needed but he was still in bed—but she didn't bring it up.
 She didn't know why she didn't.
 That was the last time.
 She didn't know it was the last time.
 Neither of them knew.
-That's the nature of "the last time"—it's never recognized in the moment it happens.
+That's the nature of the "last time"—it's never recognized in the moment it happens.
 Only later, much later, when looking back, did the slanting yellow light of that day, the extra half-second he spent gripping the railing, and the way he pointed southwest—all acquire their true weight.

 Acoustic collapse
 In the weeks following the flight, Anna's ears did something she only understood afterward: they archived the "openness of the sky."
 Archiving doesn't mean forgetting—it means putting it in a drawer that's rarely opened.
 Occasionally, she would wake up at night and briefly hear that "one-way sound"—the wind passing by her and never returning—and then a few seconds later, Atheria's echo wall would be back in place.
 Each time she woke up like this, she didn't know what she was missing.
 The echoes from the canyon aren't unpleasant.
 They're just different.
-As Anna was hanging laundry on the platform in front of the Eagle's Nest—on an ordinary, uneventful afternoon—she heard a sound.
+As Anna hung laundry out to dry on the platform in front of the Eagle's Nest—on an ordinary, uneventful afternoon—she heard a sound.
 An airship was passing over Atheria at an altitude of three thousand meters, heading south.
 The sound was faint, drifting down from above, its trajectory erratic against the cliff face before reaching her ears.
 She looked up.
 The airship flew overhead.
 A dark dot.
 She saw it from this angle—from the ground—the same angle she had seen countless times from the Eagle's Nest railings.
 She kept looking at it even after her neck started to ache.